oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 An MQTT-SN Server may or may not communicate with an MQTT Server.
 An MQTT-SN Gateway is a Server which connects to an MQTT Server back end.
 An MQTT-SN Gateway uses the MQTT protocol between itself and the MQTT Server.
 A Server which acts as an intermediary between MQTT-SN Clients is called a Broker.
 If a Server does not act as a Broker itself but is connected to an MQTT Server, the Gateway's main function is the translation between MQTT and MQTT-SN.

 If the Gateway is not directly attached to the Clients' network, MQTT-SN Clients can communicate with a Gateway through an MQTT-SN Forwarder.
-The forwarder encapsulates (see [[3.18 Forwarder Encapsulation]](#forwarder-encapsulation)) the MQTT-SN frames it receives on the Client side and forwards them unchanged to the Gateway; in the opposite direction, it removes the encapsulation from the frames it receives from the Gateway and sends them unchanged to the Clients.
+The forwarder encapsulates (see [3.19 Forwarder Encapsulation](#forwarder-encapsulation)) the MQTT-SN frames it receives on the Client side and forwards them unchanged to the Gateway; in the opposite direction, it removes the encapsulation from the frames it receives from the Gateway and sends them unchanged to the Clients.

 ### 9.1.1 C.1.1 Transparent Gateway <a id='c.1.1-transparent-gateway'></a>